DHI/Arsenal/react-app-2/README.md

       - someFeature.tsx // A controller, likely the "index" or "pageRoot"
       - someFeatureSectionGreen.tsx // Another controller, but for a subsection
       - someFeatureSectionBlue.tsx // Another controller, but for a subsection
+    - routings.tsx // Compose routing in one place
+    - store.ts // Compose the state/store in one place
+    - index.tsx // Compose the entry point of the app here
+  - package.json
+  - tsconfig.json // Configured to import all *.d.ts inside src/__config
 ```

 Each project should define its own conventions around which "private" folder/files it wants to make standard.